 Maybe we are supposed to believe that Prairie was making it up as she went along.
 The open doors.
 The strong men.
 Homer.
 Maybe she was a great bullshit artist on the fly whilst her life when gritty reality finally caught up with her–that same gritty reality that she had been blocking out in her fantasy world.
 She had run off to find her biological father who was probably a crackhead, and not a Russian oligarch, and lived in her NYC dumpster, cutting herself and eating garbage.
 Playing her violin in the subway for spare change.
 And then when she got tired of it, she headed back.
 She arrived with no answers, scars, and a full imagination.
 And she loved the new attention she was getting, so she went with it and claimed to be an angelic prophet to a small group of disturbed, beaten-down kids (and a teacher) who were desperate to follow someone.
 Anyone.

 But more likely, it was the writers who were the bullshit artists working on the fly.
 The fantasy element gives them cover to commit any number of continuity or logical sins and have them forgiven as part of OA’s magic.

 The Bottom Line:

 Netflix should have waited.
 They should have demanded a better ending and reshot scenes until the whole thing made sense and was a story worthy of the eight hours.
-I had fun through most of it, until the third act fell apart.
+I held in there and was anxious to see what came next, until the third act fell apart.
 They let us down.
 This isn’t one I’d recommend to any of my friends or family, because I don’t want the responsibility.
 You’ve probably already seen it, since you’re reading this far down.
 So I won’t give you my Arby’s rating, but just know that Netflix is now on double-secret probation with me when it comes to their original shows.
 They have to demand higher quality.
 This was a crazier self-inflicted wound than Prairie’s back scars.